soxueren/atsd/integration/odbc/openlink.md

 Password   :   <atsd password>
 ```

-Refer to ATSD JDBC [documentation](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver)  for additional details about the URL format and the driver parameters.
+Refer to ATSD JDBC [documentation](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver)  for additional details about the URL format and the driver properties.

 ![](images/openlink_ODBC_4.png)

-Skip other steps clicking at `Next`.
+Click **Next** to skip the remaining configuration steps.